flare-foundation/fasset-indexer/README.md

 ## FAsset Indexer Api

-Needs the environment variables to establish database connection from [the previous section](#fasset-indexer-core) and the following API configuration:
+Needs the environment variables to establish database connection from the [core section](#fasset-indexer-core) and the following API configuration:

 - **API_PORT**: needs to be set to the served port;
 - **API_ROOT_PATH**: should be set to a chosen prefix path of the served api.